aracpac/aracpac-dotfiles/README.md

 ## Manual

-Symlink the files your home directory then install the Vim and tmux plugins by running:
+Symlink the files to your home directory then install the Vim and tmux plugins by running:

 ```
 vim --clean '+source ~/.vimrc' +PluginInstall +qall